Combustible cladding audits

 Audits of buildings in the City of Port Phillip

-We are working with the CSV and Fire Rescue Victoria (FRV), in conjunction with owners corporations, owners and building practitioners to investigate, assess and take appropriate action to address the use of combustible cladding that poses a risk to the occupants of buildings and the general public.
+We are working with the CSV, Fire Rescue Victoria (FRV), Owners Corporations, owners and building practitioners to investigate and address the use of combustible cladding that could put people at risk.

-The audit of buildings is not intended to be an audit of every building in the municipality.
-It is rather an audit of a sample of buildings as identified by the Victorian Building Authority (VBA) and Cladding Safety Victoria (CSV).
+This audit does not include every building in the area.
+Instead, it focuses on a selected group of buildings identified by the Victorian Building Authority (VBA) and CSV.

 Cladding Safety Victoria

-The City of Port Phillip is working with CSV and the Department of Transport and Planning to assist the owners of apartment buildings where combustible cladding is present on external walls and requires some action to mitigate any risk of fire spread.
+The City of Port Phillip is working with CSV and the Department of Transport and Planning to support apartment owners in addressing fire risks from combustible cladding on external walls.

-Supporting this process is the Minister’s Guideline (MG-15) and the Cladding Risk Mitigation Framework.
-Read more about the Program, Guideline and Framework on the Department of Transport and Planning’s website here Cladding remediation partnership program (planning.vic.gov.au)
+This process is guided by the Minister’s Guideline (MG-15) and the Cladding Risk Mitigation Framework.
+Learn more about the Program, Guideline and Framework on the Department of Transport and Planning’s website - Cladding remediation partnership program (planning.vic.gov.au)

 Fire Safety Tips

-- keep your balcony furniture away from exterior walls
+• Move balcony furniturekeep furniture away from exterior walls.

-- know your buildings fire evacuation plan and be familiar with escape routes and escape procedures
+• Know your building’s evacuation planbe familiar with escape routes and escape procedures.

 Buying an apartment

-- if the insurer has made any enquiries about combustible cladding on the building and what the outcome of those enquiries were
+• if the insurer has made any enquiries about combustible cladding on the building and what they found

 Contact us